superlinked/VectorHub/docs/use_cases/recSys-basic.md

-Below we map the article ids to count ids, by which we index articles in the corpus.
+Next, we map the article ids to count ids.
+This lets us index articles in corpus by their count ids.

 ```python
 similar_article_ids = [ids_count_map[id_] for id_ in similar_articles]